MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/build-app-three-steps.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-This interactive experience shows new makers how to build model-driven app for the first time.
-Using the modern app designer, quickly create an app in three simple steps.
+This interactive experience guides new makers through the creation of a model-driven app.
+Using the modern app designer, anyone can quickly create an app in three simple steps.

 :::image type="content" source="media/onboarding-new-makers.gif" alt-text="Build an app in three steps experience":::